ExpHP/thcrap-patches/patches/debug_counters/README.md

 * `anmid`: Number of automatically-managed ANM VMs.
 This counts certain types of sprites that the game refers to by ID rather than storing them directly on a game object.

 The numbers are colored orange when within 75% of maximum capacity, and red when they hit the max.  (`anmid` doesn't really have a maximum, but it is colored red when the count exceeds the length of the "fast VM" array, which is expected to impact performance).

+## Notice about performance

+If you really want accurate performance data, then be aware that using this patch MIGHT decrease your performance if you're using e.g. a really high bullet cap.
+Or... it might not impact performance at all.
+It is difficult to quantify.

+Basically, this patch needs to iterate over some of the game's data structures in order to count living entries.
+Of course, the game already iterates over these arrays on every frame, but doing it a second time certainly doesn't help due to the additional cache misses.
+When I profiled with the game unpaused at 35k bullets, this patch was found to account for 8.5% of CPU time on my system.
+That said, CPU time does not translate straightforwardly to framerate.
+YMMV.